KiltedCode/khandaria-campaign/sessions/2019/2019-04-19-rise-of-the-temple.md

 not moving like a bird, irregularly
 right hand, line on ring finger

-> "I understand the discipline is the root of power."
+> "I understand that Discipline is the root of Power."

 deeper line points up the mountain, but not to ruins
 seems like maybe point to next altar, seems like last pointed here